Drama

 Please find suggestions here; but always be mindful of your own ideas and class discussions and follow the direction of your own programme of study when devising your assessment tasks.

 When Shaw wrote Pygmalion, women could not vote in the United Kingdom; in 1918 women over the age of 30 were given the right, and it took another ten years for all women to be given a voice.
 Shaw’s depiction of women and attitudes toward them is impressively and sometimes confusingly varied.
 They are shown in conventional roles – as mothers and housekeepers – and as strong-willed and independent.
 The play pays special attention to the problem of women’s “place” in society (or lack thereof), and Shaw offers no easy answers to the tough questions that arise.
-If you would like to write your Higher Level essay on this topic, you could use one of the following suggestions as a starting point:
+Here are one or two examples of lines of inquiry suitable for this text – but remember to follow your own interests and the direction of your own class discussion to generate your own line of inquiry.
+It is not appropriate for students to submit responses to an essay question that has been assigned:

 Towards Assessment: Individual Oral